10 camel coats to buy now and wear forever

 Will stand the test of time

-Of course we couldn’t resist including the ultimate fashion-editor fave.
-A bonafide icon, dating back to the ‘80s, it only seems to get more stylish over time.
-Crafted in Italy from a wool and cashmere-blend, it's oh-so-soft on the skin.
+Of course, we couldn’t resist including the ultimate fashion-editor fave.
+A bonafide icon dating back to the ‘80s, it also captures the autumn/winter fashion trends 2023 perfectly.
+Crafted in Italy from a wool and cashmere blend, it's oh-so-soft on the skin.
 It has a looser fit with draped sleeves and a belt to help define the waist and streamline the silhouette.
-Wear from one winter to the next and you’ll be the envy of every fashionista.
+Wear from one winter to the next, styled up with a pair of the best winter boots, and you’ll be the envy of every fashionista.

 (Image credit: Mango)